Khaoz-Topsy/Bookstack-sort-shelf-content/README.md

 ## The snippet

 ### Explanation
 To use the snippet you need to change the config to your liking.
 The variable `orders` is a list of configs, a config should have a path and items.
 The path is the trailing part of the shelf's url. `items` is a list of objects that contain the `data-entity-id` value of the books in your shelf.
+The position of the items in this list is what determines the order the books will be displayed in

 #### Extras
 The `<style>` at the bottom sets the default order for all items.
 You may want to change this to a different number for your specific use case.